sphinx-labs/sphinx/specs/merkle-tree.md

 We assume that executors like the Sphinx DevOps platform will use the invariants defined in this document to determine whether or not a given Merkle tree is valid.
 Furthermore, we assume they will refuse to execute Merkle trees that are not valid according to the invariants defined in this document, even if it may theoretically be possible to partially or fully execute the Merkle tree.

 ### Input Data
 Merkle trees generated with this logic are only valid to the extent that the data used to create them is accurate.
 We assume that the input data is correct with respect to the current state of the `SphinxModuleProxy` on any given network.
-I.e., we assume that the input `safeProxy` and `moduleProxy` addresses are valid, that the `nonce` is correct, etc. Furthermore, we assume that the input transaction data itself is valid.
+I.e. we assume that the input `safeProxy` and `moduleProxy` addresses are valid, that the `nonce` is correct, etc. Furthermore, we assume that the input transaction data itself is valid.

 ### Bug-Free Executors
 The Merkle trees generated with this logic are executable to the extent that the process used to execute them is bug-free.
 For example, a buggy executor could take a valid Merkle tree leaf and attempt to execute it on the incorrect chain or against the incorrect `SphinxModuleProxy`.
 This would result in the transaction reverting.
 So, for this document, we assume that the executor is bug-free.
-For more information on buggy executors, see the [Assumptions section of the SphinxModuleProxy specification](https://github.com/sphinx-labs/sphinx/blob/feature/pre-audit/specs/sphinx-module-proxy.md#assumptions).
+For more information on buggy executors, see the [Assumptions section of the SphinxModuleProxy specification](https://github.com/sphinx-labs/sphinx/blob/feature/audit/specs/sphinx-module-proxy.md#assumptions).

 ## Footnotes
 [^1]: Because the Sphinx Merkle tree contains leaves intended to be executed across multiple networks and not all leaves will be executed on all networks, we cannot rely on the position of the leaves within the tree to determine the leaf index.
 Instead, we use an explicit `index` field on each leaf.
+[^2]: The default value for `requireSuccess` is `true` in the Sphinx Foundry plugin.
+We recommend using `true` in most cases since it's safest to immediately halt a deployment if one of the transactions fails.
+However, there are some legitimate situations where you would want to use `false`.
+For example, if you were deploying using a permissionless CREATE2 factory like [Arachnid's deterministic deployment proxy](https://github.com/Arachnid/deterministic-deployment-proxy).
+If somebody deploys your contract ahead of time using that proxy, they could cause your deployment to fail since the transaction attempting to deploy the contract again would fail.
+In this case, it is perfectly reasonable to ignore the failure.